-The Dolby CP950 and CP950A use a rich web services application programming interface (API).
+The Dolby CP950 and CP950A use a rich web services API.
 You can use this API to control the CP950/CP950A or obtain information and system status.

 The use of web services requires the following files that contain the configuration, which you can access in a .zip file (Dolby_CP950_WSDL_FILES.zip) by clicking downloads in the Dolby CP950/CP950A web client navigation bar or via the Dolby customer portal at https://customer.dolby.com.